Google Has Demonstrated a Successful Practical Attack Against SHA-1

 Sure, if this was somethin

 Are two hashes better than one?
-(Score:2)
+(Score:4, Interesting)

 Any crypto geeks want to weigh in on the truth of this statement?
 I've often wondered about this.
 Wouldn't using two hash algorithms be easier and more effective over the long term than getting the whole world to upgrade to the Latest And Greatest Hash every ~10 years?